 Scanning Electron Microscope (SEM)

 microwave digestion apparatus

-WebMO Computational Chemistry Server.
-The Department hosts a WebMO website and several compute nodes that run Gaussian 09, NWChem 6.6, and MOPAC2016 computational chemistry programs.
-WebMO takes the user's graphical structural information and text-box entries, and constructs an input file for an installed computational software package.
+University of Alaska Computational Chemistry Server.
+Using the WebMO program, this site takes the user's graphical structural information and text-box entries, and constructs an input file for the Gaussian 09 computational chemistry program.
 The user can check the progress of the calculation at any time, and when it is finished, the output is summarized in text and graphical formats.
-The site is open to all students and faculty.
-Visit the server website for more information and FREE computational time as a guest.

 Research Computing Systems (RCS) at the Geophysical Institute provides advanced computing, storage, data sharing solutions and research IT support to University of Alaska research communities, collaborators and supporters.